 The NFCM Seminar is a longstanding annual workshop hosted by the California City Management Foundation, geared toward helping new City Managers and those on track to become City Managers in the future.
-In this intensive multi-day workshop in Newport Beach, senior city managers share a wide range of keen insights and legendary stories that help guide and inform participants’ career choices.
+In this intensive multi-day workshop at the Hyatt Regency Hotel in Newport Beach, senior city managers share a wide range of keen insights and legendary stories that help guide and inform participants’ career choices.
 This event is a rare opportunity for new and soon-to-be City Managers to trade ideas and receive mentoring from seasoned veterans.
 We look forward to it all year.

 The group is limited to 25 participants who spend nearly all of their time together in close discussions, eating meals together, and staying at the same hotel.
 Group discussions are led by long-tenured City Managers who act as facilitators.

 If your Assistant City Manager or someone else in your peer network could benefit from the New & Future City Managers Seminar, please share this opportunity with them!

 “As a new City Manager, the New & Future City Managers Seminar was the most valuable training I attended.
 It gave me the opportunity to talk shop with people who understood my new role, and the insights from experienced City Managers really got my career off to the right start.
 I highly recommend NFCM for anyone serious about making an investment in this one-of-a-kind career!”

 – Kurt Wilson, City Manager of Stockton and a 2010 NFCM Seminar participant